 “The song should have been a hit.
 Sometimes I was releasing too many records and not paying attention.
 I had three or four different labels and if a record was not making money, I would not spend enough time to promote it and jump to another record”

-By the early-80s vocalist Dolette Mcdonald was already firmly rooted in her singing career singing with Afro-Cuban Band, Michael Zager, Chic, Buster Jones and numerous New Wave bands, most notably Talking Heads on record and on-tour.
+By the early 80s, vocalist Dolette Mcdonald was already firmly rooted in her singing career singing with Afro-Cuban Band, Michael Zager, Chic, Buster Jones and numerous New Wave bands, most notably Talking Heads on record and on tour.
 “I was doing a lot of work at Blank Tape Studios as a session singer and was assigned to work with Began", Dolette recalls.
 "He played me a tape of the original version.
 I hadn’t heard it before and we went over it a few times until I had it down.
 Buster Jones played the bass.
 I remember it being a lot of fun.”
 She'd first met Jones whilst singing with The Bombers.
 At the time, the Talking Heads were looking to expand their band and after Buster recommended Dolette's vocal talents to them, she joined as backing singer, both touring and recording.

-Began Cekic came to New York in the early-70s from "the former Yugoslavia".
+Began Cekic came to New York in the early 70s from the former Yugoslavia.
 For a music-loving entrepreneur, the city was a hustlers playground and he knew his market.
-Settling in Brooklyn, he DJ’d, ran a record shop, ran four labels and distributed the releases either door-to-door from his truck or with independent distributers throughout the east coast.
+Settling in Brooklyn, he DJ’d, ran a record shop, ran four labels and distributed the releases either door-to-door from his truck or with independent distributors throughout the east coast.

 I was selling the records out of my van.
 I was doing the distribution for a lot of small independent labels like West End and Prelude.
 I used to work with the most progressive record stores in the metropolitan area, Connecticut, Pennsylvania, New York and New Jersey.
 I was the first guy taking these records to the shops to do in-store play promotion.
 If we couldn’t get radio then we’d go in-store and give out samples.
 The working-class would come in on a Friday night to hear the in-store playlist and that’s how the records were sold.”